LINBIT/drbd/Documentation/application-resync-synchronization.rst

 * Secondary: The application IO interval is locked while the data is being written to the backing disk.
 * Sync target: The ``P_RS_DATA_REQUEST`` interval is locked.
-The lock is taken then the dagtag is recorded and the request is sent.
+The lock is taken in two phases.
+Before sending the request, the interval is locked for conflicts with other peers.
+Then the dagtag is recorded and the request is sent.
+When the reply is received, the interval is additionally locked for conflicts with ongoing IO, in particular writes from the same peer.
 The lock is released when the reply has been received and the data written to the backing disk.
 * Sync source: The ``P_RS_DATA_REQUEST`` interval is locked.
 The lock is taken when the dagtag for the request is reached.
 It is released when the ``P_RS_WRITE_ACK`` is received.
 This lock is a read lock; it is exclusive